cllckn/decision-support-systems/README.md

 The course will cover the following topics:
 ### Module 1: Introduction to Expert Knowledge and Decision Support Systems
 * Fundamentals of DSS
-* Applications of DSS in various domains (e.g., healthcare, finance, logistics)
+* Applications of DSS in various domains
 * Introduction to the tools: Python, Node.js, Kafka, jQuery

 ### Module 2: Data Processing and Communication